pikim/tomato-mqtt/README.md

 - the router pushes and pulls data - without exposing any interface on router side
 - allows to enable/disable access restriction rules from within Home Assistant
 - allows to enable/disable the adblocker from within Home Assistant
-- allows to track the connection state of clients
+- allows to track the connection state and IP of clients

 ## Requirements